Camp Life

 Laundry

-The laundry service we started using in 2023 specializes in camps and schools, and has video cameras monitoring their laundry process.
+The laundry service we use specializes in camps and schools, and has video cameras monitoring their laundry process.
 When a camper reports an item to be lost or damaged, we contact the company, and they research the issue.
 Sometimes, when a camper is missing an item, they’ve lent it to a friend or it’s under their bed. 🙂 When a missing item is investigated and the laundry service is responsible, they will issue a check directly to the family.

 label it up